dgonz64/rhfa-react-native/README.md

 This library allows your React application to automatically generate forms using [ReactHookForm](https://react-hook-form.com/) that are redered by [React Native](https://reactnative.dev/).
 The form and validations are generated following a schema inspired by [SimpleSchema](https://github.com/aldeed/simple-schema-js).

+It uses some react-native-community packages to help with checkbox, slider and picker.
+PR's for pure react counterparts are accepted!

 ## Installation

     $ npm install react-hook-form rhfa-react-native @react-native-community/checkbox @react-native-community/slider @react-native-community/picker --save